How many websites use WordPress in 2022, and what is the WordPress market share?

-Since its launch in 2003, WordPress has evolved from a blogging tool to the most commonly used and popular content management system (CMS) worldwide.
+Well, since its launch in 2003, WordPress has evolved from a blogging tool to the most commonly used and popular content management system (CMS) in the world.

 It’s competing with the likes of Blogger, Typepad, and Livejournal.
-From small bloggers to big corporations, virtually every business makes use of this blogging platform.
+From small bloggers to big corporations, virtually every type of business makes use of this blogging platform.

-Today, over 40% of all websites use WordPress.
+Today, 43% of all websites use WordPress.
 In this article, we’ll be examining interesting facts and statistics of WordPress’s market share.

 - How much of the CMS market share does WordPress own?

 - How big is WordPress when compared to other platforms?

 - What are the types of websites built with WordPress?

 - How does WordPress stand out among other CMS with various no-code editors and drag-and-drop builders?